-R 338.1824 pertains to requirements for licensure by endorsement.
+R 338.7213 pertains to requirements for licensure by endorsement for marriage and family therapists.
 The rule revision clarifies the conditions that an applicant must satisfy to qualify for licensure by endorsement, to align with recent corresponding legislative changes.

-R 338.1825 pertains to requirements for relicensure.
+R 338.7215 pertains to requirements for relicensure of a marriage and family therapist.
 The rule revision clarifies the proof requirements an applicant licensed in another jurisdiction must satisfy for verification of a license.